 8. Manage Stress and Happiness Resolutions

-It is much easier to be happy that it is to be angry and stress out.
-Find the problems that are stressful and change it to a happier existence.
-Take baby steps, build in rewards for your progress, and make a few other minor changes and you will see greater success with less stress.
-Life is to short for anything else.
+It is much easier to be happy than angry and stressed out.
+Find stressful problems and change them into a more comfortable existence.
+Take baby steps, build in rewards for your progress, and make a few other minor changes and you will see tremendous success with less stress.
+Life is too short for anything else.

 9. Get affairs in order Resolutions

-The first of every year is a good time to make sure your affairs are in order.
+By following these tips, you can ensure that your affairs are in order while still providing the best care for the person in your care.
+The first of every year is an excellent time to ensure your experiences are in order.
 Reviewing your personal and business documents with your attorney and financial advisor will give you peace of mind.
 Get a notebook or journal and write down all your information.
 Fill out a will to avoid complications after you pass.
-Sign a living will and or a DNR order (Do Not Resuscitate) and have it filled with your doctor’s office.
-Check out this wonderful planner I have put together to help.
+Sign a living will or DNR order (Do Not Resuscitate) and have it filled with your doctor’s office.
+Check out this excellent planner I have put together to help.

 10. Establish privacy and boundaries Resolutions

-Privacy and boundaries are very important to relieve stress and conflict.
+They are paramount to relieving stress and conflict.
 Caring for a loved one can create issues on both sides.
-So sit down and let each other know your expectations and dislikes.
-For the caregiver, let your loved one know when the situation becomes overwhelming.
-And you are in the need of a break.
-For your loved one, ask them about their bathing, toileting, and dressing preferences.
+Please sit down and let each other know your expectations and dislikes.
+For the caregiver, could you let your loved one know when the situation becomes overwhelming?
+And it would be best if you had a break.
+Ask your loved one about their bathing, toileting, and dressing preferences.

 Let me help

 The New Year is a good time for family caregivers to make resolutions.
-To change and tweak how they feel about the previous year of caregiving responsibilities.
+To change and tweak their feelings about the previous year of caregiving responsibilities.
 Family caregivers get focused on so many things they are doing to help their loved ones and forget to take care of their own basic needs.
-That’s why we suggest family caregivers take care of themselves as well so they can do the best job possible for their loved ones.
-It is also suggested to occasionally bring in outside help so they get a break.
+That’s why we suggest that family caregivers take care of themselves so they can do the best job possible for their loved ones.
+It is also recommended to bring in outside help occasionally, so they get a break.
 Happy caregivers are productive caregivers.